Marksalz/RiddleGame/README.md

 Build a fully synchronous terminal game that:

 - Welcomes the player and asks for their name.
-- Loads all riddles dynamically from external files.
+- Loads all riddles dynamically from external files in the [`riddles/`](riddles/exportRiddles.js) folder.
 - Displays riddles one-by-one, waiting for the correct answer.
 - Measures how long the player takes to solve all riddles.
 - Shows a final report with total and average solving time.